-The American Cancer society's for soft tissue sarcomas in the United States for 2013 are (these statistics include both adults and children):
+The American Cancer Society's estimates for soft tissue sarcomas in the United States for 2016 are (these statistics include both adults and children):

-The most common types of sarcoma in adults are malignant fibrous histiocytoma, liposarcoma, and leiomyosarcoma.
-Certain types are more common in certain areas of the body than others.
-For example, leiomyosarcomas are the most common abdominal sarcoma, while liposarcomas and malignant fibrous histiocytomas are most common in legs.
+The most common types of sarcoma in adults are undifferentiated pleomorphic sarcoma (previously called malignant fibrous histiocytoma), liposarcoma, and leiomyosarcoma.
+Certain types occur more often in certain areas of the body than others.
+For example, leiomyosarcomas are the most common abdominal sarcoma, while liposarcomas and undifferentiated pleomorphic sarcoma are most common in legs.
 But pathologists (doctors who specialize in diagnosing cancers by how they look under the microscope), may not always agree on the exact type of sarcoma.
 Sarcomas of uncertain type are very common.